 After rising steadily in the past, farm conservation spending has leveled off in recent years.

 “Increasing conservation spending will reduce the backlog of farmers waiting for conservation assistance,” Faber said.
 “And it will help protect our drinking water supplies, provide more habitat for wildlife, reduce greenhouse gas emissions, lead to more carbon being stored in the ground and help our farms prepare to better withstand the effects of extreme weather caused by the climate crisis.”

 He said, “Spending more is just one part of the solution.
 We must also spend smarter.”

 EWG’s extensive analysis of conservation spending shows the government isn’t doing enough to ensure that participating farmers adopt “the right practices in the right places.”
 Conservation funds are frequently used for on-farm infrastructure improvement projects and practices that mostly benefit farmers, not the American taxpayer or the environment.

-“The fact that this proposal will exclusively fund practices that reduce emissions or store carbon is as historic as the scale of the investment that is being made,” Faber said.
+“The fact that this proposal will exclusively fund practices that reduce emissions is as historic as the scale of the investment that is being made,” Faber said.

 The Environmental Working Group is a nonprofit, non-partisan organization that empowers people to live healthier lives in a healthier environment.
 Through research, advocacy and unique education tools, EWG drives consumer choice and civic action.
 Visit www.ewg.org for more information.